About me

 Self

 My surname means black ram.
-This was one of the moments that I was worried and anxious and wanted to reflect on myself.
+This was one of the moments when I was worried and anxious and wanted to reflect on myself.

 Seventeen